sanette/ocaml-sdl3/README.md

 OpenGL/Direct3D/Metal/Vulkan. ")

-The `ocaml-SDL3` project (`opam` name is just `sdl3`) aims at giving access to (almost) all SDL3 functions from an `ocaml` program, by creating bindings via the `ctypes` library.
+The `ocaml-SDL3` project (`opam` name is just `sdl3`) aims at giving access to (almost) all SDL3 functions from an `ocaml` program (running from Linux, MacOS or Windows), by creating bindings via the `ctypes` library.
 The bindings are meant to be **very thin** (that is to say: very close to the C version).
 Nothing prevents you from constructing nice and safer wrappers for functions you use the most.

 Compiled `ocaml` programs using this library will dynamically load the